genbliz/dycouch/README.md

-## Dycouch operation
+## dynamo-couch-fuse
-Dycouch tool for single table design.
+dynamo-couch-fuse tool for single table design.

 ## Caution: This project is still experimental!
 Do NOT use in production.